telepresenceio/telepresence/quick-start.md

 Now that your app is all wired up you're ready to start doing development work with Telepresence.
 Imagine you are a Java developer and first on your to-do list for the day is a change on the `DataProcessingNodeService`.
 One thing this service does is set the color for the title and a pod in the diagram.
 The production version of the app on the cluster uses <span style="color:green" class="bold">green</span> elements, but you want to see a version with these elements set to <span style="color:blue" class="bold">blue</span>.

 The `DataProcessingNodeService` service is dependent on the `VeryLargeJavaService` and `VeryLargeDataStore` services to run.
-Local development would require one of the two following setups, neither of which is ideal.
+Normally, local development would require one of the two following setups.

 First, you could run the two dependent services on your laptop.
 However, as their names suggest, they are too large to run locally.
 This option also doesn't scale well.
-Two services isn't a lot to manage, but more complex apps requiring many more dependencies is not feasible to manage running on your laptop.
+Two services isn't a lot to manage, but more complex apps requiring many more dependencies are not feasible to manage running on your laptop.

 Second, you could run everything in a development cluster.
 However, the cycle of writing code then waiting on containers to build and deploy is incredibly disruptive.
 The lengthening of the [inner dev loop](../concepts/devloop) in this way can have a significant impact on developer productivity.